 Notes:

-1. Acquisition Device actors being different means the scanner used at the two timepoints were different models (from the same or different vendors).
-Two scanners with different serial numbers but of the same model are considered to be the same Acquisition Device actor.
+1. Scanner actors being different means the scanner used at the two timepoints were different models (from the same or different vendors).
+Two scanners with different serial numbers but of the same model are considered to be the same Scanner actor.

 2. Precision is expressed here as the repeatability or reproducibility coefficient, depending on the column.